📋 ANSWERS FROM LOCAL KC EXPERTS

 4. Retighten.
 Test door close cycle.

-5. If still failing after realignment, sensors need replacement ($95–$175)
+5. If still failing after realignment, sensors need replacement (a free written estimate)

 Why does my garage door reverse before closing?